Learn how to become a part of our *Club. Know-How, *Group Rules & *Quality standards, all in one article!

 4. Copyrights.

-Any kind of recreation or copied parts from other 3D artists' projects and premade scenes aren't acceptable.
-When you represent an existing project, credit the authors (Architect & Photographer).
+Any recreation or copied parts from other 3D artists' projects and premade scenes aren't acceptable.
+When representing an existing project, credit the authors (Architect & Photographer).

 5. Respect your image.